samcottle/notes/sailing.md

 ### Tacking

-Technique used to sailing upwind, by moving the bow from one side of the wind to the other.
+Technique used to sail **upwind**, by moving the bow from one side of the wind to the other.

 A **port tack** is a tack where the wind is hitting the _port side_ of the boat (i.e. you're actually turning _to_ starboard).